Looking for the perfect place to buy lab grown diamonds online?

 Once you enter a L-Z color grades, you're looking at yellow diamonds.
 A J color graded diamond may look faint yellow in a white gold setting, but put it in a yellow gold setting and it looks colorless.
 You can save on color grade cost by changing the setting to yellow gold.

-Sometimes you can get a cheaper, lower clarity graded diamond that has its inclusions on the edge.
+But, if you wanted to, sometimes you can get a cheaper, lower clarity graded diamond that has its inclusions on the edge.
 This is particularly useful in halo settings.
 Halo settings are also a great way of making a center stone carat weight look larger, without actually being so.

 Red Flags When Buying Lab Grown Diamonds